 Any negligence whatsoever on the part of the victim that proximately contributes to their injury is considered contributory negligence.
 This is a big deal because Alabama is one of only five states in the nation in which a defendant is allowed to use an affirmative defense of contributory negligence as a complete bar to recovery.
 Contributory negligence is almost certainly going to be the first attempted defense of any negligent motorist and their insurance company.
 For this very reason, you should not make any statement to an insurer until you have legal representation.

-Any time you are involved in a crash as a pedestrian, the first thing you should do is to seek medical attention.
+If you’re in a crash as a pedestrian, you should first seek medical attention.
 You want a record of medical care as soon as possible after an accident.
 If you are able, you should return to the crash scene to take multiple pictures from varying distances and angles.
 Also, collect the names and phone numbers of any people who witnessed the accident.
 If you are unable to do this, ask a friend or family member to do it for you.
 Try to write down everything you remember about your accident, as these kinds of details can be important when finer points become harder to recall later.
 Keep all receipts for every expense relating to your recovery, including receipts for gas.
 Finally, contact Farris, Riley & Pitt, LLP for help determining the best course of action for your injury claim.

 Alabama gives most injury victims two years after the date of an accident to file a legal claim.
-This statute of limitations is tolled (delayed) when the victim is a minor, and a minor can file a claim up to two years after the date of their 19th birthday.
-It may also be possible to get the limitations period tolled if the victim was declared incapacitated by a court after suffering a disability caused by their injury.
+When the victim is a minor, the statute of limitations is delayed.
+They can file a claim up to two years after their 19th birthday.
+If a court declares the victim incapacitated due to an injury-caused disability, one might also toll the limitations period.

 Pedestrian Accident Statistics